Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 DS1825, and DS28EA00.

-The 1-Wire bus can power sensors using 'external power'

-(three wires) or 'parasite power' (two wires).

-This code was only tested using external power.

 This script can run continously to log periodic temperature measurements.

 Alternatively, it can be used to record a single dataframe.

-This mode is inteded for usage as a crontab job.
+This mode is intended for usage as a crontab job.

 This is recomended for long recording times in larger